Kilauea Iki Trail

 How to hike the Kilauea Iki Trail

-Which direction should you hike the Kilauea Iki Trail?
+Which direction should you hike the Kilauea Iki Crater?

-You can do the Kilauea Iki trail clockwise or counterclockwise from the Kilauea Iki trailhead.
-I recommend doing this hike counter-clockwise i.e. start at the right side entrance from the parking lot.
+You can do the Kilauea hike clockwise or counterclockwise from the Kilauea Iki trailhead.
+I recommend doing this hike counter-clockwise, i.e., start at the right side entrance from the parking lot.

-Here’s why you should do this hike counterclockwise – If you start counterclockwise your return climb will be through a shaded lush rainforest which is great for the climbing part of this hike.
-Also at the end of the climb is the Thurston lava tube and you can cool off in the lava cave.
-The rest of this hike is described in this counter clock direction.
+Here’s why you should do this hike counterclockwise – If you start counterclockwise, your return climb will be through a shaded lush rainforest, which is great for the climbing part of this hike.

 Crater Rim Trail

-Once you are down on the crater floor you start your journey across the crater floor.
-The crater floor is uneven and broken and it is very important here to stay on the trail path.
+Once you are down on the crater floor, you start your journey across the crater floor.
+The crater floor is uneven and broken, and it is very important to stay on the trail path.

 You will see huge broken lava rocks and uneven surfaces around you.
 It is surreal to think that this was a molten lava lake less than 75 years ago.

 You might see native trees and flower blooms growing on the lava rocks and crater floor.
-Kids were climbing on the broken lava rocks.
+Hikers were having fun climbing on the broken lava rocks.

 You will see the Ohia native tree growing in the lava rocks.
 The tree has some showy red flowers that look so pretty against the black lava rocks landscape.

-Making your way back to the Kilauea Iki Trailhead
+Connector Trail: Making your way back to the Kilauea Trailhead

 After visiting the Thurston Lava Tube, you will notice a trail path across the parking lot that takes you back to the Kilauea Iki Trailhead.
-This trail path is mostly flat and less than half a mile.
+This trail path is the Connector Trail between the two parking lots.
+It is mostly flat and less than half a mile.

 There is an overlook here to take a final peak at the Kilauea Iki crater.
-After a short walk, you will reach the Kilauea Iki Trailhead.
+After a short walk, you will reach the trailhead.
 What a rewarding hike!

-Where to stay for hiking the Kilauea Iki Trail
+Where to stay for the Kilauea Volcano Hike

 Stay in Kona-Waikoloa